i-c-grant/building_damage_pipeline/README.md

 - Separate tables for valid and invalid records
 - Automatic timestamp tracking

-## Getting Started
+## Running the pipeline
-1. Build the environment with conda.
+1. Build the environment specified in environment.yaml with conda.
-2. Run pip install -e . to install the building_damage module.
+2. Run 'pip install -e .' to install the building_damage module.
 3. Run 'set_up_database.py' to set up the duckdb database.
 4. Run 'download_base_data.py' to pull geographic base data from APIs and create spatial indices.
 5. Run 'update_damage_reports' to update reports based on a new input CSV.
+(for each script, use the --help option to see usage)

 ## Future Enhancements
 - Integration with Google Geocoding API for address validation